aras62/vision-based-prediction/papers/other_papers.md

 ___
 <a name=other></a>
 <h2 style="color:#bd831f";> Other Prediction Papers</h2>

-Below is the list of Other prediction papers sorted chronologically and according to the venues (in order of relevance) they were published in.
-Each paper in the list has an associated link to the publication page, and arxiv preprint or code links if available.
-By **clicking on the papers** you can get the following information:

-* **Datasets** used in the paper
-* **Metrics** used in the paper
-* **Bibtext** of the publication

-<h3>Papers</h3>
 <ul><a name=Graber_2022_CVPR/>
 <details close>
 <summary><strong><em>Graber et al., "Joint Forecasting of Panoptic Segmentations With Difference Attention", CVPR, 2022.</em></strong> <a href=https://openaccess.thecvf.com/content/CVPR2022/papers/Graber_Joint_Forecasting_of_Panoptic_Segmentations_With_Difference_Attention_CVPR_2022_paper.pdf>paper</a> <a href=https://arxiv.org/pdf/2204.07157.pdf>arxiv</a> <a href=https://github.com/cgraber/psf-diffattn>code</a></summary>